DNS is like a contact book for your computer, translating human-friendly hostnames into numerical IP addresses that computers use to communicate.

 - Select “All time” from the drop-down menu And click on the clear data option to continue.

-- After clearing your browsing history, you need to restart your browser and check if this error still irritates you or if it has been solved.
+- After clearing your browsing history, you need to restart your browser and check whether this error still irritates you or has been solved.